Permit to Acquire a Firearm (PTA)

 - If you selected the wrong type of firearm but within the same category for C or D firearms, you should contact the PTA Officer at the Firearms Registry.
 Send your request by email to firstname.lastname@example.org or fax to 02 6670 8558 and include your Full Name, DOB, Firearm Licence number (or Drivers Licence number), Current Phone number and details of the requested change.

 If processing of your PTA application has been finalised and the PTA has been approved and issued, no changes or amendments can be made.

 What if my PTA has expired?

-A Permit to Acquire (PTA) is valid for 90 days from the date of issue which is considered sufficient time to source and purchase a firearm.
+A PTA is valid for 90 days from the date of issue which is considered sufficient time to source and acquire a firearm.
 A PTA cannot be re-instated after it has expired; a new PTA application will need to be lodged along with the $30 fee (if applicable).